gitHu6-newb/FoldingAtAltitude/README.md

 18. Click "CPU platform and GPU" then click on "Add GPU"<br>
  GPU type: select T4 (if selection not present, you'll have to change Zone from step (16))<br>
- Number of GPUs: 1 (unless you somehow were approved 4 GPUs, then use 4 and also change (17) to 4 cores
+ Number of GPUs: 1 (unless you somehow were approved 4 GPUs, then use 4 and also for step (17) use n1-highcpu-4

 19. a couple lines below, double check to make sure Boot disk is set to Debian GNU/Linux 10 (buster)<br>
  if it's not that, then hit "Change" to select "Debian" and "Debian 10 buster"